Prepare for Your Visit

 - How will you pay? – We collect insurance and payment information to cover any copays or out-of-pocket costs at time of service.
 We accept all major credit or debit cards for payment.

-- How will you connect with us? – We offer a variety of ways to connect via mobile device, tablet, or computer.
-Download the myPrivia™ mobile app from the Apple or Google Play app store.
+- How will you connect with us? – myPrivia Virtual Health is only available to desktop users on Google Chrome.
+Please visit us using Google Chrome or download the myPrivia™ mobile app from the Apple or Google Play app store.
 For additional information regarding our technology guidelines and troubleshooting call (888) 774-8428 during normal business hours.

 - Have you updated your information? – We use your myPrivia™ patient portal account for many of the steps to “check-in” for your virtual visit.
 Click here to sign up or log in to your myPrivia™ patient portal.
 Please make sure you have updated your current email address and phone number so that we can contact you in case you get disconnected during your appointment.